ONTAP 9

 The performance impact shows as increased CPU usage on both the clients and the server, although the amount of network traffic does not change.

-The extent of the performance impact depends on the version of ONTAP 9.7 you are running.
-A new encryption off-load algorithm can enable better performance in encrypted SMB traffic.
+The extent of the performance impact depends on the version of ONTAP 9 you are running.
+Beginning with ONTAP 9.7, a new encryption off-load algorithm can enable better performance in encrypted SMB traffic.
 SMB encryption offload is enabled by default when SMB encryption is enabled.

-Further performance improvements are also possible if you are able to use SMB version 3.11 (supported with Windows 10 and Windows Server 2016), which supports the much faster GCM algorithm.
+Further performance improvements are also possible if you are able to use SMB version 3.11 which supports the much faster GCM algorithm.

 SMB encryption is disabled by default on the SMB server.
 You should enable SMB encryption only on those SMB shares or SMB servers that require encryption.
 With SMB encryption, ONTAP performs additional processing of decrypting the requests and encrypting the responses for every request.
 SMB encryption should therefore be enabled only when necessary.